TatianaFokina/a11y-blog/src/en/articles/wcag-focus-not-obscured/index.md

 In this imaginary example, we *didn’t compare* the color of the focus indicator.
 The only two cases we care about the appearance of the indicator are:

-- When the focus indicator is placed inside the focused element
+- if the focus indicator is placed inside the focused element
-- When the element in the focus state changes significantly.
+- if the element in a focus state changes significantly.

 For example, a focused button has an inner border, so we compare the border color with the background of the overlaying element.
 Another case is when a button in a focus state changes its background color.
 Here we compare the new background color of the button with the background of the other element.